twandylue/project-1-starter/README.rst

 .. important::

    * You'll want to read this **entire document** before beginning the project.
 Please ask any questions you have on Piazza, but only if this README does not answer your question.
+   * Do **NOT** open any of the projects in a windows operating system.
+This will change the line endings and causes strange errors.
+Always clone the project directly into docker.
    * Finally, be sure to start early.
 If you wait until a few days before the due date, you are unlikely to finish in time.

 Introduction